 3. Try a sticker chart

 It’s incredible what a toddler will do for a sticker!
-If bedtime drama and jack-in-the-box behavior is an issue in your home, try a sticker chart.
+If bedtime drama is an issue in your home, try a sticker chart.
 Maybe your toddler gets to put a sticker on the chart before bed if she is cooperative during the bedtime routine, and then another sticker on the chart before breakfast if she stays in bed all night long.
 Find a system that works well for you!